The-AI-Alliance/.github/profile/README.md

           </ul>
         </td>
         <td>
           TerraTorch is a library based on <a href="https://lightning.ai/docs/pytorch/stable/" target="lightning">PyTorch Lightning</a> and the <a href="https://github.com/microsoft/torchgeo" target="torchgeo">TorchGeo domain library</a> for geospatial data.
-(Principle developer: <a href="https://research.ibm.com/" target="ibm-research">IBM Research</a>)
+(Principal developer: <a href="https://research.ibm.com/" target="ibm-research">IBM Research</a>)
         </td>
       </tr>
       <tr>